SuperElastix/SimpleElastix/Documentation/Sphinx/ParameterMaps.rst

   ::

     import SimpleITK as sitk
-    SimpleElastix = sitk.SimpleElastix()
+    elastixImageFilter = sitk.ElastixImageFilter()
-    SimpleElastix.SetParameterMap(sitk.GetDefaultParameterMap('translation'))
+    elastixImageFilter.SetParameterMap(sitk.GetDefaultParameterMap('translation'))
-    SimpleElastix.AddParameterMap(sitk.GetDefaultParameterMap('affine'))
+    elastixImageFilter.AddParameterMap(sitk.GetDefaultParameterMap('affine'))

   Note that the first call is a :code:`Set` method.
 This deletes any prevously set parameter maps.
-We add our own custom parameter maps in the same way.
+Subsequent calls to :code:`AddParameterMap` appends parameter maps to the internal list of parameter maps

 Let's examine the parameters above in detail.